teenjuna/prae/README.md

 The main way to use `prae` is through [`define!`](https://docs.rs/prae/latest/prae/macro.define.html) macro.

 For example, suppose you want to create a `Username` type.
 You want this type to be a string, and you don't want it to be empty.
-Traditionally, would create a wrapper struct with getter and setter functions, like this simplified example:
+Traditionally, you would create a wrapper struct with getter and setter functions, like this simplified example:
 ```rust